ActorForth/bch-devsuite/README.md

 ### 2. Setup infrastructure.
 This will check that the necessary software is installed, and then it will download and prepare the docker containers.
 For a full list of options, run ./setup with no arguments to see its usage.

 __NOTE:__ If you wish to have any custom changes applied to the Bitcoin Unlimited, or REST API services, be sure to apply those changes within the _bitcoin.conf_, _fulcrum-config.conf_, or _restapi-config.sh_ files, respectively, before executing the setup script.
+Bitcoin Cash Node can alternatively be used with fulcrum, by commenting out bitcoin unlimited and uncommenting bitcoin cash node and fulcrum.
+These can not currently run simultaneously, and one or the other must be used.

 ```bash
 ./setup default